Should You Quit Your Job While on Maternity Leave?

 - Do I want to eventually re-enter the workforce?

-- What is my three-month, six-month, one-year, and five-year plan?
+- What are my three-month, six-month, one-year, and five-year plans?

 - What will I do about benefits if I resign?